browserengineering/book/book/scheduling.md

         for script in scripts:
             # ...
             header, body = request(script_url, url)
-            self.task_runner.schedule_task(
-                Task(self.run_script, script_url, body))
+            task = Task(self.run_script, script_url, body)
+            self.task_runner.schedule_task(task)
 ```

+Now our browser will not run scripts until after `load` has completed
-This change is nice---pages will load a bit faster---but there's more
+and the event loop comes around again.
+This change is nice---pages
+will load a bit faster---but there's more to it than that.
+Before this
-to it than that.
-Before this change, we no choice but to run scripts
+change, we no choice but to run scripts right away just as they were
-right away just as they were loaded.
-But now that running scripts is a
+loaded.
+But now that running scripts is a `Task`, the task runner
-`Task`, the task runner controls when it runs.
-It could run only one
+controls when it runs.
+It could run only one script per second, or at
-script per second, or at different rates for active and inactive
+different rates for active and inactive pages, or only if there isn't
-pages, or only if there isn't a higher-priority user action to respond
+a higher-priority user action to respond to.
+A browser could even have
-to.
-A browser could even have multiple task runners, optimized for
-different use cases.
+multiple task runners, optimized for different use cases.

 ::: {.further}